JWFanggitt/RAVD/README.md

 - `grapth_my_dataset.py`: dataset loading and path definitions.
 - `configs/lora_training_config.yaml`: default config used by both training and inference scripts.

 This README is a general project guide.
 A separate section below briefly documents the **Key Action** and **Prevention** tasks only.
-For other MMAU tasks and benchmark details, please visit the homepage: `www.lotvsmmau.net`.
+For other MMAU tasks and benchmark details, please visit the [homepage](www.lotvsmmau.net).

 ## Environment Setup